 Yes, it may be assigned to the consumer association or representative body and brought by that body.
-There is not specific procedure for such assignment.
+There is no specific procedure for such assignment.
 These associations or representative bodies may take the initiative to bring actions against the defendant.
+However, there is a threshold of 20 consumers, who must assign their claims to the consumer association or representative body first, before legal proceedings can be instituted.